-- Severe storms and flooding have caused significant property damage to areas of Indiana. - Individual disaster assistance is available in the Indiana counties of Bartholomew, Hancock, Johnson, Marion, Monroe, Morgan, Vermillion, and Vigo Counties.
-Other counties are eligible for public assistance. - The FDIC is encouraging financial institutions to work constructively with borrowers who are experiencing difficulties beyond their control because of damage caused by these disasters. - Extending repayment terms, restructuring existing loans or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC will also consider regulatory relief from certain filing and publishing requirements for banks in the affected areas.
+- Severe storms and flooding that began on March 16, 2009, have caused significant property damage in parts of western Minnesota. - A federal disaster was declared on April 9, 2009, which was amended on April 10 to include individual assistance for the counties of Clay, Norman, Traverse, and Wilkin. - The FDIC is encouraging banks to work constructively with borrowers who are experiencing difficulties beyond their control because of damage caused by the severe storms and flooding. - Extending repayment terms, restructuring existing loans or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC will also consider regulatory relief from certain filing and publishing requirements.

-SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE STORMS AND FLOODING IN INDIANA
+SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE STORMS AND FLOODING IN MINNESOTA

-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the recent storms and flooding on the customers and operations of financial institutions and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the recent severe storms and flooding on the customers and operations of financial institutions and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives are being taken to provide regulatory relief and facilitate recovery.
 The FDIC encourages depository institutions in the affected disaster areas to meet the financial service needs of their communities.

 Lending.
-Bankers should work constructively with borrowers in communities affected by the storms and flooding.
+Bankers should work constructively with borrowers in communities affected by the severe storms and flooding.
 The FDIC realizes that the effects of natural disasters on local businesses and individuals are often transitory, and that prudent efforts to adjust or alter terms on existing loans in affected areas should not be subject to examiner criticism.
-In supervising institutions impacted by the storms and flooding, the FDIC will take into consideration the unusual circumstances they face.
+In supervising institutions impacted by the disaster, the FDIC will take into consideration the unusual circumstances they face.
 The FDIC recognizes that efforts to work with borrowers in communities under stress can be consistent with safe and sound banking practices as well as in the public interest.